• Skip to primary navigation

 Instructions

 • In a stockpot over medium heat, add olive oil.
 When hot, add celery and leeks.
-Cook for 3 to 4 minutes, or until lightly browned, stirring occasionally.
+Cook for 3 to 4 minutes, or until lightly browned around the edges, stirring occasionally.
 Add minced garlic, stirring to combine.
-Cook for 1 additional minute.
+Cook for another 30 seconds.

 • Stir in chopped basil.
 Remove from heat and serve.